Sad Nipple Syndrome Is Under-Discussed But Very Real

 - Meditation techniques, including deep breathing

-- Supplements, including vitamin D, magnesium, vitamin B complex and probiotics
+- Considering supplements, including vitamin D, magnesium, vitamin B complex and probiotics

 - Focusing on breastfeeding goals